-Florida State head coach Leonard Hamilton had his team rolling before the 2019-20 season was canceled due to COVID-19.
-The Seminoles snatched the ACC regular-season crown and were slotted as a two-seed in ESPN’s Joe Lunardi’s bracketology before the pandemic halted play.
+Florida State Seminoles head coach Leonard Hamilton had his team rolling before the 2019-20 season was canceled due to COVID-19.
+The Seminoles snatched the ACC regular-season crown and were slotted as a two-seed in ESPN’s Joe Lunardi’s Bracketology before the coronavirus pandemic halted play.

-On the recruiting front, FSU’s 2021 class has the gears churning.
-Bryce McGowens, a four-star from Wren High School in Piedmont, South Carolina, committed to Florida State in February 2020.
-The shooting guard has the scoring bug and dropped 65 points in a second-round State Tournament game this past February.
+On the recruiting front, FSU’s 2021 basketball recruiting class had the gears churning.
+Bryce McGowens, who played Wren High School in Piedmont, South Carolina last season, committed to Florida State in February 2020.

 Bryce McGowens’ 65-Point Game

-McGowens led Wren to the South Carolina Class AAAA semi-finals where they lost to eventual champion Ridge View.
+McGowens led Wren to the South Carolina Class AAAA semifinals where they lost in a matchup to eventual champion Ridge View.

 This post was originally published on July 7, 2020 before updating.